 This week’s tip takes a look at the first phase of this planning process and shows how to use a plotter and sectional to measure the trip distance and determine the exact direction you’ll need to fly.
 We’ll explore the second phase of the planning process by using an E6B flight computer and filling out a NavLog in a future video tip.

-The video clip is from Sporty’s 2022 Learn to Fly Course
+The video clip below is from Sporty’s 2023 Learn to Fly Course

 - Video Tip: Flying in and around special use airspace - November 29, 2023